Ctsfree22/webi-installers/.github/ISSUE_TEMPLATE/new_installer.md

 ---
 name: New Installer
 about: Create a new installer for webinstall.dev
-title: '[Installer] Add CHANGE-ME'
+title: "[Installer] Add CHANGE-ME"
-labels:
+labels: good first issue
-  - 'good first issue'
-  - first-timers-only
-  - up-for-grabs
+assignees: ''

 ---

 # Add CHANGE-ME